A night photographing the Milky Way in one of the best places on earth for stargazing

 Knowledge I will share includes

-Equipment and planning, lighting, composition, camera set-up and settings, composition and execution and post-processing techniques.
+Equipment and planning, lighting, composition, camera set-up and settings, composition and execution and some post-processing techniques.

 You will take away